patrick-mcgreal-dev/cv/src/markdown/cv.md

 My experience as a remote contractor means I'm used to working independently towards deadlines.
 I've also worked with Scrum and Agile methodology.
 When I join a new team, I'm quick to start adding value to the codebase.

+During the last twelve months I've built a small stuga on the outskirts of Norrtälje, spent time with my young daughter (pappaledig), and released my app.
+Right now, I'm looking for full-time work again.

 I'm originally from England, but I've been fully resident in Sweden for over three years.

 ## Tools